 This site is more informational than promotional.
-After the ‘About Me’ and ‘How I
+After th/4

-where I write more in-depth about what it takes to enjoy and digitally transfer
+pages, where I write more in-depth about what it takes to enjoy and digitally

-records and tapes in the event you want to get involved at the hobby level.
-There
+transfer records and tapes in the event you want to get involved at the hobby

-is information about managing your digital data plus other informative stuff about
+level.
+There is information about managing your digital data plus other informative

-or learn more about what you may have.
-Finally, I have put together some simple
+find a vendor, or learn more about what you may have.
+Finally, I have put

 It is the Glossaries, Links and Useful Information pages that are ever changing.